rahul0049/delta-demo/README.md

 # delta-demo
-This is a Demo for git and github class
+This is a Demo for git and github class'
+This is commit